turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

 - End: Monday morning of Week 5

 - Deliverables:
-  - Rails front-end has Bootstrap in place, each wireframe is implemented in some amount, implements OAuth, can CRUD data with back-end
+  - Frontend has Bootstrap in place, each wireframe is implemented in some amount, implements OAuth, can CRUD data with back-end
   - Rails back-end can CRUD resources based on front-end requests
-  - Microservices successfully implement their respective API calls
+  - Services successfully implement their respective API calls

 #### Sprint 3: Final Product